AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp-2022.rst

 These 5 (or more) documents should be sent before 31/December/2022 23:59CET to enrico.glerean@aalto.fi.
 If the evaluation criteria are met for each of the 5 (or more) documents, you will receive a certificate by mid January 2023.
-Please note that we do not track course attendance.
+Please note that we do not track course attendance and if you missed one session, recordings will be available on Twitch immediately after the streaming ends.

 **Additional course info at:** scip -at- aalto.fi